ioccc-src/mkiocccentry/jparse/README.md

 Although the scanner and parser are both re-entrant, only one parse at one time in a process has been tested.
-The testing of more than one parse at the same time might be done at a later time but that will only happen if a tool requires it.
+The testing of more than one parse at the same time might be done at a later time but that will likely only happen if a tool requires it.

 If it's not clear this means that having more than one parse active in the same process at the same time is not tested so even though it should be okay there